zensayyy/Kewler/kewlerd/design/CONFIG.md

 ---
 GitRepoUpdate:
     secret:
-        decription: either username and password or private key and known_host for ssh connections
+        decription: username and password, but optional for public repositories
         type: optional(string)
     interval:
         description: Interval in seconds to check repository for new releases